 - Transparency.
 Making sure data is accessible and knowledge is readily shareable.
 Being the person everyone comes to for information get dreary fast.

 - Empowerment.
 Make it clear when feedback is a performance assessment versus cultivation of new capabilities and skills.
 Don't micromanage like Enaible's Mr. Weir.

 - Inclusivity (preferably with a diverse team).
 It's a risk to always rely on the same people for input on your projects.
 Diversity of thought makes teams more resilient and versatile.
 This does require a foundation of psychological safety in the organization and understanding the meta-level of communication.

 - Tools.
 The right collaboration software for the right purpose.
 Many problems arise from excessive emailing.
 Then again, sometimes a phone call does the trick much better than an instant message.

 - Measuring the right things.
 Employees prioritize what they are measured against, so you should have a clear understanding of what their KPIs are and offer them a dynamic visualization of their performance.
 Don't track keystrokes or if people have a tab open on Facebook.

-If the topic interests you, we are building a solution at Flowtrace that is based on diagnosing team collaboration and knowledge sharing; finding out what is truly damming the flow in organizations.
+If the topic interests you, we have built a non-invasice solution at Flowtrace that is based on understanding team collaboration and knowledge sharing; finding out what is truly damming the flow in organizations.
 We provide tools for individual employees to understand their workday, to stay focused, and get deep work done.
 On top of this, we have an aggregated view to teams, functions, and company level to understand how you can build trust, and information flows across your teams.